jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `config-global`: Adds a configuration snippet to the end of the HAProxy global section.
 * `config-proxy`: Adds a configuration snippet to any HAProxy proxy - listen, frontend or backend.
 It accepts a multi section configuration, where the name of the section is the name of a HAProxy proxy without the listen/frontend/backend prefix.
 A section whose proxy is not found is ignored.
 The content of each section should be indented, the first line without indentation is the start of a new section which will configure another proxy.
 * `config-sections`: Allows to declare new HAProxy sections.
 The configuration is used verbatim, without any indentation or validation.
+* `config-tcp`: Adds a configuration snippet to the tcp-services sections.

 Examples - ConfigMap: